Abjad/abjad/trunk/abjad/docs/source/developer_documentation/codebase/index.rst

    ls -x -F

-Of these, is is in the ``tools`` directory that the bulk of the musical reasoning implemented in Abjad resides:
+Of these, it is in the ``tools`` directory that the bulk of the musical reasoning implemented in Abjad resides:

 .. shell::